 One of the problems for SMEs is that they are comfortable with their teams.
 They don't have the security and management policies that the larger enterprises use to protect data.
 SMEs should take a look at their risks from a few different angles:

-Email Security: Deploy a modern email gateway that offers robust protection against spam & virus, phishing, typosquatting, and more.
+Email security: Deploy a modern email solution that offers robust protection against spam and virus, phishing, typosquatting, and more.
 Email is the number one threat vector; most of the attacks against your system will try to get in through an employee inbox.
-Be sure to choose an email security gateway that offers Advanced Threat Protection and sandboxing.
+Be sure to choose an email security solution that offers Advanced Threat Protection and sandboxing.
 Don't forget to provide ongoing training and reinforcement to the employees on how to identify suspicious emails.

 World Backup Day

 While most of this post has been about protecting data from your users, this is ultimately a conversation about World Backup Day.
 We started this series by outlining the most common reasons for data loss, and we end it here with a reminder of why there is a World Backup Day.

 We all know that every day should be a backup day.
 The thought of a single annual backup is ridiculous.
 And on an individual level, backup is hard to NOT have.
 Your email is probably backed up by your ISP, your photos by iCloud, your documents by Google or OneDrive.
 For your company, you may use a backup-as-a-service provider, or you may have deployed a cloud-to-cloud solution that protects all of your Office 365 deployment.
 These solutions free up your time and allow you to work on other things.
 There's no changing tapes, no swapping drives, no taking cartridges to the safe deposit box every quarter.
 Backup has come a long way.